uinix-js/uinix-ui/readme.md

   };
   ```
 - Unitless CSS values can be specified and they will be resolved accordingly.
 For example, specifying `fontSize: 20` will resolve to `fontSize: '20px'`.
-- Negative values, including negative theme values can be specified and they will be resolved accordingly.
+- Negative values, including negative theme values, can be specified and they will be resolved accordingly.
 For example, specifying `padding: '-m'` will resolve to `padding: '-24px'` if `m` is assigned a value of `'24px'` in `system.theme.spacings`.

 <details>
 <summary>Example</summary>